-Acknowledgements: This resource was adapted by Caxton Legal Centre and Townsville Community Legal Service.
-Originally developed by NACLC, with input from a number of community legal centres in NSW including The Aged-care Rights Service, the Intellectual Disability Rights Service and the Mid-North Coast Community Legal Centre.
+Acknowledgements: While developing this resource, NACLC received input from a number of community legal centres including The Aged-care Rights Service, the Intellectual Disability Rights Service and the Mid-North Coast Community Legal Centre.
 Developed with the assistance of an Australian Human Rights Framework - Education Grant from the Australian Government Attorney-General's Department.

 NACLC acknowledges the traditional owners of the lands across Australia and particularly the Gadigal people of the Eora Nation, traditional owners of the land on which the NACLC office is situated.
-We pay deep respect to Elders past and present.
+We pay deep respect to elders past and present.